Apple Siri contractors often hear up to 30 seconds of accidental recordings

 Apple has been open about the fact that it screens some Siri recordings to improve the AI assistant’s ability to “understand you better and recognize what you say.”
 But there are more of these recordings — notably accidental ones — than most customers realize, The Guardian reports, and they’re being heard by human contractors with high turnover rates, not just internal Apple teams.
 Worse yet, a whistleblower says that the recordings often contain highly private details that could be used to identify and compromise Apple’s users.

-According to the report, the key issue is that Siri can be accidentally triggered by audio cues, including anything from the sound of a zip to the word Syria, as well as gestures such as raising an Apple Watch on a certain angle.
+According to the report, the key issue is that Siri can be accidentally triggered by audio cues, including anything from the sound of a zipper to the word “Syria,” as well as gestures such as raising an Apple Watch on a certain angle.
 These inadvertent activations aren’t just frequent; on the Watch, they also lead to 30-second long recordings, some fraction of which are shared with Apple’s contractors for analysis, where they “can gather a good idea of what’s going on.”

 The snippets have allegedly included “countless instances” of discussions between doctors and patients, sexual encounters, business deals, and criminal activities such as drug deals, accompanied by the user’s location, contact details, and app data.
-While contractors aren’t specifically listening for private activities in the recordings, the whistleblower claims that Apple doesn’t do “much vetting of who works there, and the amount of data that we’re free to look through seems quite broad… If there were someone with nefarious intentions, it wouldn’t be hard to identify [people on the recordings].”
+While contractors aren’t specifically listening for private activities in the recordings, the whistleblower claims that Apple doesn’t do “much vetting of who works there, and the amount of data that we’re free to look through seems quite broad … If there were someone with nefarious intentions, it wouldn’t be hard to identify [people on the recordings].”

 Compounding the issue, Siri responds to the question “are you always listening?” by saying “I only listen when you’re talking to me,” providing a false sense of security regarding accidental activations.
 The most frequent accidental recordings come from Apple Watches and HomePod speakers, the whistleblower said, without specifying ratios for Apple’s other devices, such as iPhones, iPads, and Apple TVs.